HHSAPCompSci2020/capstone-project-bot-farm/Bot Farm Capstone/doc/README - Bot Farm.txt

 * ExploBot - the enemy that spawns exploding entities
 * ExploBotBaby - the exploding entities spawned by ExploBot
 * GlitchBot - the enemy which glitches around
+* Explosion - a visual representation of an explosion from a missile

 * DrawingSurface - draws everything